flybywiresim/docs/docs/fbw-a32nx/feature-guides/freetext.md

 !!! block ""
     ![freetext 1](../assets/feature-guides/freetext1.jpg){loading=lazy align=left width=50%}

-    Once on this page enter the flight number of the flight you want to send a message to into the scratchpad and press on LSK1L to input it into the `TO:` field.
+    Once on this page, enter the flight number of the flight you want to send a message to into the scratchpad and press on LSK1L to input it into the `TO:` field.

 !!! block ""
     ![freetext 2](../assets/feature-guides/freetext2.jpg){loading=lazy align=left width=50%}